Thursday, April 20, 2023

 No matter how much we try to eliminate waste from our resin crafting, there will always be some trash to deal with.
 Here are two rubbish bag options that are considered environmentally friendly:

-- Plant-based plastic bags (PLA).
+• Plant-based plastic bags (PLA).
 These are not plastic at all!
-They are often made of sugar cane waste or corn starch.
+They are often made from sugar cane waste or cornstarch

 Expert tip: Free up your workspace by securing a rubbish bag with handles in an embroidery hoop and suspend it from your table with tablecloth clips.